HasanDnr/public-pages/learn/learn.md

 ![alt text](https://raw.githubusercontent.com/MakeSoil/public-pages/master/images/new-bin.jpg)

 We have also designed our own ‘Soil Maker Box’ (the video below shows the premium version) which will cover all your bases.
-If you are interested in having the 'everyman' version for an affordable price, please visit our [Soil Maker Box page](https://www.makesoil.org/the-soil-maker-box/) to find out more.
+If you are interested in having the 'everyman' version for an affordable price, please visit our [DIY page](https://www.makesoil.org/diy/) to find out more.

 <div style="overflow:hidden;padding-bottom:56.25%;position:relative;height:0;">
 <iframe style="left:0;top:0;height:100%;width:100%;position:absolute;" width="560" height="315" src="https://www.youtube.com/embed/CqC-7GKg0gw?rel=0&modestbranding=1" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>